Whooping Cough Vaccine-Repevax

-There is no evidence of harm to the unborn child from vaccinating .
-In fact the inoculation is given to pregnant women between 16 to 32 weeks to protect the new-born infant.
+There is no evidence of harm to the unborn child from vaccinating.
+The whooping cough vaccination is now recommended for all pregnant women, ideally between 16 and 32 weeks pregnant and to protect the new-born infant.

-Although, there is no specific data on any adverse effects of whopping cough vaccines to breast fed infants, there is no evidence of harm in using inactivated vaccines in general for breast fed babies.
+Although there is no specific data on any adverse effects of whooping cough vaccines to breastfed infants, there is no evidence of harm in using inactivated vaccines in general for breastfed babies.

 Common Side Effects

 Localised reactions -includes redness, bruising, pain and swelling at the site of the injection.

 Other general side effects include fever, headache, drowsiness, nausea, vomiting and diarrhoea.